 Ontario Power Authority’s “saveONenergy” coupon program offers April savings for green home investments

-GREATER TORONTO – With the weather warming and spring cleaning efforts likely underway, April is a popular time for homeowners to look at ways they can boost their energy efficiency at home.
+GREATER TORONTO – With the weather warming and spring cleaning efforts likely underway, April is a popular time for homeowners to look at ways they can boost their energy efficiency and become more eco-firendly at home.
 After all, you’ll be calling that air conditioner unit back into action before you know it!

 Luckily, the Ontario Power Authority’s SaveONenergy program is stepping up to make green improvements a little bit easier.
 From now until Sunday, April 27, the initiative is providing homeowners with free instant rebate coupons for an impressive array of contemporary home improvement purchases that will help you boost efficiency at home – and, in some cases, even the value of your property.